In 2013, Disney's MagicBand revolutionized the theme park and resort industry.

 But even Disney didn't get it perfect.
 Its biggest rival Universal Studios recently took the wristband convenience to another level.
 The TapuTapu wristband at the newly-opened water park Volcano Bay, allows guests to book time-slots for rides, completely eliminating the need to queue altogether.

-Other resorts and park operators may not have the capital Disney have, but they can still learn from the MagicBand.
+Other resorts and park operators may not have the capital Disney has, but they can still learn from the MagicBand.

 RFID is one of the key technologies beneath all the awesome branding and functionality the MyMagic+ experience delivers.